SteveBarnett/Remixing/_thinking/wisdom-takes-work.md

 #### Learn to Listen

 - a listening tour or a fact-finding mission.
 It’s a shame that those phrases have become political clichés, because they’re essential and all too rare in practice.
 - We can see in that book, especially the first chapter, just how much Marcus got from his teachers and mentors over the years.
-Reread this, make my version
 - Don’t be a big mouth.
 Be a giant ear.
 Talk less.
 Listen.

 #### Create a Second Brain